Fabbboy/utilscpp/readme.md

 - `Result` - Class that holds 2 generics, a value and an error.
 It is used to return a value and an error at the same time.

+- `Logger` - Class that is responsible for handling all kinds of logs with diffrent outcomes.
+You can freely define your own handle if you dont want to use our builtin: `stdio` and `fstream`

 #### Macros

 - `UCPP_IMPLEMENTS` - Macro that checks if a class implements a specific method.